 It is inevitable that FQ's competitions team will need to amend almost all competition draws.
-Competition administrators are currently working through alternative scenarios and any changes will be advised when there is greater clarity about the ability to resume playing football.
+Competition administrators are currently working through alternative scenarios and any changes will be advised when possible.
 Currently there is still adequate time to play out and/or extend the season to ensure an appropriate competition is completed, even if a modified format for the season is required.